anujyadav2244/CricInnings-Local-Cricket-Scoring-Web-App/README.md

-# Cricbook – Local Cricket Scoring Backend
+#  🏏Cricbook – Local Cricket Scoring Backend

 Cricbook is the backend service for a local cricket tournament scoring web app.
 It provides APIs to manage leagues, teams, players, matches, scores, and real-time commentary.